Abisko: Tourism

 The 425 kilometer-long Kungsleden hiking trail, which follows the Scandinavian mountain range, starts (or ends) at the Abisko Turiststation (consisting of a railway station of the same name and the Abisko Youth Hostel) (approx. 4 km west of the village itself) and follows through the national park.
 The Nordkalottruta uses trails of the park as part of its longer passage.
 The Abisko Turiststation, run by the Svenska Turistföreningen (STF), houses many visitors to the park and provides lodging, food, and other amenities, and is one of many similar facilities located periodically along the Kungsleden trail.
 The national park is known for its Cross-country skiing opportunities, snowshoeing, and other winter sports (Mount Nuolja and nearby Björkliden provides Backcountry skiing and freeriding opportunities).
+The 9-hole golfcourse at Björkliden is the northern most in Sweden.
 As its location is 195 km north of the Arctic Circle, summer hikers enjoy the midnight sun, while winter visitors may find the light pollution-free location ideal for viewing the aurora borealis.
 One of the most recognized natural sights is Lapporten, a U-shaped valley visible from Abisko.
 Abisko is also located near the 330 square kilometre (130 sq mi) lake Torneträsk.